Low Cervix Menstrual Cups

 Still Not Sure Which Menstrual Cup is Right for You?

 You’ve made it to the end of this article, but are still unsure as to what the best menstrual cup for your body type is.
 Don’t worry.
 We’re here to help.

 We’ve combined our popular menstrual cup comparison chart, with our extensive knowledge gained from reviewing ALL the cups and made it work for you.
 The result is this five question menstrual cup quiz that will only take a minute of your time.

 At the end, you’ll get our pick for the best menstrual cup (or two).
 Get started with the quiz now:

 Have your Say: What is the Best Low Cervix Menstrual Cup?

-What is the best menstrual cup is you have a low cervix?
+What is the best menstrual cup is you have a low cervix, or a short vaginal canal?
 Leave a comment below and let us know what you think.